coder/docs/guides/ssl-certificates/azureDNS.md

 ## Step 5: Deploy the managed identity

-1. Export the following environment variables:
+1. Export the following environment variables with your own values:

     ```console
     export SUBSCRIPTION_ID="05e8b285-4ce1-46a3-b4c9-f51ba67d6acc"
     export RESOURCE_GROUP="workshop-202103"
     export CLUSTER_NAME="coder-workshop-202103"
     ```

+    Subscription ID comes from your Azure subscription.
+    Resource group should be set to the resource group that owns the cluster.
+    Cluster name is the name Azure uses to refer to the prereq kubernetes cluster.

 1. Deploy the AAD Pod Identity components to an RBAC-enabled cluster: